electricbookworks/electric-book-workflow/README.md

 *	When running Jekyll locally, and *if* your repo is a project using GitHub Pages (not an organisation or user site), you'll need to add `--baseurl ''` when running Jekyll at the command line.
 [Here's how and why](http://jekyllrb.com/docs/github-pages/#project-page-url-structure).
 *	You may get different results between a local Jekyll install and GitHub Pages, even if both are using kramdown.
 Always check (at least spot check) both places.
 *	Do not use a colon `:` in the title you include in your YAML header (inside the `---`s at the tops of files).
 For instance, you can't have `title: Beans: The musical fruit`.
 Jekyll will break, unsure if you're trying to map a second value to the YAML key.
-You'll have to do something like `title: Beans—The musical fruit`.
+You can either use another character (e.g. `title: Beans—The musical fruit`) or use the entity `&#58;` for the colon (`title: Beans&#58; The musical fruit`).
 *	We recommend setting `.gitignore` to ignore the `_site` folder, where Jekyll will store HTML output locally.
 If you choose *not* to `.gitignore` your `_site` folder, it'll contain (and sync to GitHub) your local machine's most recent Jekyll HTML output.
 (The `_site` folder has nothing to do with what GitHub Pages publishes.)
 In theory, committing the `_site` folder makes it easy for collaborators without Jekyll to grab a book's output HTML from the repo.
 But it comes with problems: committers have a responsibility to make sure their Jekyll instance does a good job, and that their `_site` output is up-to-date with the latest changes to the underlying markdown.
 Importantly, if you have more than one committer on a book, you'll get lots of merge conflicts in the `_site` folder, and this will make your head hurt.
 (We let `_site` sync to GitHub for this template repo so that it includes our example output for reference.)

 ### Markdown tricks and quirks